KasperSkytte/KaspbeeryPi/README.md

 # KaspbeeryPi
-Live logging of the fermentation of my home brewed beer using the Raspberry Pi Zero W. Logs the readings of multiple DS18B20 digital thermometers through the 1-Wire interface as well as the specific gravity using the (Tilt hydrometer)[https://tilthydrometer.com/] through Bluetooth.
+Live logging of the fermentation of my home brewed beer using the Raspberry Pi Zero W. Logs the readings of multiple DS18B20 digital thermometers through the 1-Wire interface as well as the specific gravity using the [Tilt hydrometer](https://tilthydrometer.com/) through Bluetooth.
 Data is uploaded to dropbox with every reading (default every 5 minutes), where a Shiny app can then grab it for plotty plots.

 The micro SD card in my Raspberry Pi Zero W just burned out and I had to set up everything again from scratch.
 This time I chose Docker to be prepared for the next time this happens.
+Use what you can, this repo is mainly for my future self to note down wtf I did back then!

-Use what you can.
-Shiny app is live for demo, see (https://kasperskytte.shinyapps.io/KaspbeeryPi/)[https://kasperskytte.shinyapps.io/KaspbeeryPi/].
+Shiny app is live for demo, see [https://kasperskytte.shinyapps.io/KaspbeeryPi/](https://kasperskytte.shinyapps.io/KaspbeeryPi/).

 ## Installation
 ### Dropbox app
-Head to (DBX Platform)[https://www.dropbox.com/developers] to create a Dropbox app where the data will be saved.
+Head to [DBX Platform](https://www.dropbox.com/developers) to create a Dropbox app where the data will be saved.
 Note down the token and secret.

 ### Logging on the Raspberry Pi Zero W
  - Enable 1-wire interface either from `raspi-config` or by adding a line with `dtoverlay=w1-gpio` to `/boot/config.txt`.
- - Install Docker with `sudo curl -sL get.docker.com | bash` and preferably also (docker-compose)[https://docs.docker.com/compose/install/].
+ - Install Docker with `sudo curl -sL get.docker.com | bash` and preferably also [docker-compose](https://docs.docker.com/compose/install/).

 The Docker installation will likely error as the CPU on the Pi Zero W is old and requires an older version of `containerd` to be supported.
 In that case downgrade containerd by running the following:
 ```